posgraph/coupe.spatial-adversarial-transformer/README.md

 In this project, we use spatial transformer network as a generator.
 Generator generates enhanced image by translating and scaling an input image.
 And we use Residual network [\[3\]](#references) as our discriminator.
 We use 34 layer residual network which pre-trained on ImageNet dataset.

 ## License ##
-This software is being made available under the repository's License.
-Please check the [LICENSE](LICENSE) file for details.
+This software is being made available under the terms in the [LICENSE](LICENSE) file.

+Any exemptions to these terms requires a license from the Pohang University of Science and Technology.

 ## Contact ##
 Eunbin Hong (hong5827 [at] postech [dot] ac [dot] kr)